gautriv/apidocumentation/pages/mydoc/xml.md

    In this example, "organization" contains nested "name" and "departments" elements, and so on.

 As you venture into the world of XML, you're making amazing progress in understanding API documentation.

-Coming up, we'll dive into real-life scenarios, showing how XML and its data types smoothly fit into actual API requests and responses.
+Coming up, we'll dive into real-life scenarios, showing how jSON/XML and its data types smoothly fit into actual API requests and responses.
 Keep up the fantastic work, and get ready for the exciting chapters ahead!